Ignazio Cocchiere: Youth career

 Born in Varese, Lombardy, Cocchiere signed his first professional contract mid-2006 for top Serie A club Internazionale at the age of 18, where he joined the reserve team.
-Like most of his new Primavera under-20 reserve teammates, Cocchiere received a first-team shirt number of no.56.
 At the Inter reserves he played in a very strong youth team, featuring Mario Balotelli, Jonathan Biabiany and Leonardo Bonucci among others, resulting in winning the Primavera league.

 Lega Pro

 After graduation from the Reserves, Cocchiere left for Pizzighettone in late-August 2007.
 As the club also signed several experienced players, the young Cocchiere featured only in two matches that season.
 In 2008–09 Lega Pro Prima Divisione, he was signed by Pro Patria.
 Cocchiere had few chances to play for the first team and the fact that he combined his football career with studying at university meant he looked for opportunities elsewhere.

 Switzerland

 Cocchiere found the opportunity to combine both careers when he was signed by Swiss Challenge League club Nyon in 2010, and he simultaneously enrolled in Political Science at the University of Geneva.
 As a result of the Swiss maximum number of foreign players he was initially loaned out to Swiss 1.
 Liga club Baulmes.
-Here he had a successful run of games playing an attacking right-back and contributed to the club's great form with an impressive number of 7 goals in 12 games.
-His goal scoring record attracted the attention of several first league clubs and this contributed to the decision of Nyon to call him back to the club and add him to the squad in summer of 2010.
-However, after only a handful appearances partly due to a rare injury in his career, Cocchiere was released in summer of 2011 when he decided not to accept any of the received offers from Swiss Second Division clubs and to return to Italy to finish his university degree.
+Here he had a successful run of games playing an attacking right-back and contributed to the club's form with 7 goals in 12 games.
+His goal scoring record contributed to the decision of Nyon to call him back to the club and add him to the squad in summer of 2010.
+However, after a few appearances partly due to injury, Cocchiere was released in summer of 2011 when he decided not to accept any of the received offers from Swiss Second Division clubs and to return to Italy to finish his university degree.
 Cocchiere then returned to Italy to finish his master's degree at Universita Cattolica del Sacro Cuore and signed for Serie D club Gallaratese.
 At the club he scored 5 goals in 11 games.
 On 4 January 2012, he was signed by Caronnese, where he stayed for one season during which he finished his degree.